-You will likely be covered by the university if you decide to return to school for a residency program.
+You will likely be part of the coverage of the university if you decide to return to school for a residency program.
 If this happens, you could cancel any coverage you have for your current practice.
-However, you will have to purchase tail coverage to cover any years spent in practice if you are insured under a claims-made policy.
+However, you will have to purchase tail coverage to cover any years spent in practice if you have insurance under a claims-made policy.

 Leave of Absence

 If you’re about to take a leave of absence from your practice, we suggest terminating your coverage.
-It may require obtaining tail coverage if you are insured under a claims-made policy.
+It may require obtaining tail coverage if you have insurance under a claims-made policy.
 Examples of leave of absence may include maternity leave, poor health, a religious-related concern, and medical mission trips.

 Which policy is right for you?

 The coverage taken by both policy forms is similar.
 The only difference is when you can report a claim.
 The occurrence form is more flexible while the claims-made policy has a premium discount up front which can be essential when just starting your dental practice.